wangchengLi6/survMISA/README.md

 install_github("wangchengLi6/survMISA")
 ```

-Dependencies: The `devtools` package is essential obviously.
-Additionally, the following packages are required: `foreach`, `glmnet`, and `survival`.
+Dependencies: The `devtools` package is required for `survMISA` installation.
+Additionally, the following packages are required: `foreach`, `glmnet`, and `survival` for package's function.
 If parallel computation is needed, we recommend installing the `parallel` and `doParallel` packages.

-Platform Compatibility: We have successfully tested our software on Windows 11 (version >= 4.2.2) and MacOS (version >= 4.0.2).
+Platform Compatibility: We have successfully tested our software on Windows 11 (R version >= 4.2.2) and MacOS (R version >= 4.0.2).
 If you plan to use it on Linux, please ensure that you have installed the latest version of R (for assistance, please refer to https://cran.r-project.org/).

 If you encounter any other issues during installation, please contact me at 2290726821@qq.com .

+# Citation

+Still working.

 # Example